Skip to main content

 Moovit provides free maps and live directions to help you navigate through your city.
 View schedules, routes, timetables, and find out how long does it take to get to Coconut Palace in real time.

 Looking for the nearest stop or station to Coconut Palace?
-Check out this list of stops closest to your destination: Vicente Sotto; Gil Puyat Lrt; Hotel Jen; Diosdado Macapagal Blvd; Senator Gil Puyat Ave; Roxas Blvd / R.Layug.
+Check out this list of stops closest to your destination: Vicente Sotto; Roxas Blvd / Dapitan; Senator Gil Puyat Ave; Hotel Jen; Libertad.

 Want to see if there’s another route that gets you there at an earlier time?
 Moovit helps you find alternative routes or times.
 Get directions from and directions to Coconut Palace easily from the Moovit App or Website.